 This means many concerned parents end up seeing several medical professionals before receiving a diagnosis for their child.
 This delay in diagnosis hinders a child’s ability to get the help they need to keep developing.

-While children can be diagnosed as early as 18 months, the average age is 4 to 6 years old.
+While children can be diagnosed as early as 18 months, the average age is

 And early detection has been deemed crucial.